neumino/neumino.github.io/movies.md

-### Affairs of State
+## Opening soon

+### Ant-Man and the Wasp
-*Released on 2018-06-15, vote average 7*
+*Released on 2018-07-04, vote average 9*

-A young campaign aide gets in way over his head when he sleeps with the wife of a presidential candidate, sending him into a downward spiral of corruption and blackmail.
-He is left fighting not only for his career, but also his life.
+As Scott Lang balances being both a superhero and a father, Hope van Dyne and Dr. Hank Pym present an urgent new mission that finds the Ant-Man fighting alongside the Wasp to uncover secrets from their past.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/k32gdOsyz3Y?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Ew7hvsnSbAY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

-## Opening soon

-### Sicario: Day of the Soldado
+### The First Purge
-*Released on 2018-06-27, vote average 6.6*
+*Released on 2018-07-04, vote average 2*

-FBI agent Matt Graver teams up with operative Alejandro Gillick to prevent Mexican drug cartels from smuggling terrorists across the U.S. border.
+To push the crime rate below one percent for the rest of the year, the New Founding Fathers of America (NFFA) test a sociological theory that vents aggression for one night in one isolated community.
+But when the violence of the oppressors meets the rage of the marginalized, the contagion will explode from the trial-city borders and spread across the nation.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Pymm6cmE9uQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gYYMnkoFtjM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

 ### Uncle Drew
-*Released on 2018-06-28, vote average 1*
+*Released on 2018-06-28, vote average 5.5*

 Uncle Drew recruits a squad of older basketball players to return to the court to compete in a tournament.